-Like any metric that attempt to summarize in a single number a complex and subjective evaluation, h-index has its limitations, including to be biased towards the author’s scientific lifetime, do not account the number of coauthors in papers of an author and do not account with the volume of papers and citations in different areas.
-Nevertheless, it became popular as it provides a notion of both quality and quantity of one’s scientific output in a simple and easy to compute metric.
+Like any metric that attempts to summarize in a single number a complex and subjective evaluation, h-index has its limitations, including to be biased towards the authors scientific lifetime, do not account for the number of coauthors in the publications and disregard the distinct citation patterns across different areas.
+Nevertheless, it became popular as it provides a notion of both quality and quantity of a researcher’s scientific output in a simple and easy to compute metric.

-Naturally, researchers are tempted to evaluate themselves based on h-index.
-Systems like Microsoft Academic and Google Scholar help researchers to track their publication impact, connect to coauthors, and maintain profiles, where h-indexes are stamped like medals of Honor.
+Therefore, researchers are tempted to evaluate themselves based on h-index.
+Systems like Microsoft Academic Search and Google Scholar help researchers to track their publication impact and coauthors, as well as to maintain their profiles, where the h-index is stamped like a medals of Honor.

-It is reasonable to suppose that researchers may use the h-indexes that their co-authors have as a way to infer whether they, themselves, have an adequate h-index in their areas or within a department or university.
-If you search on Google scholar for a piece of your email (i.e. dcc.ufmg.br) you can obtain a ranking of your department colleagues according to their citation numbers.
+Thus, it is reasonable to suppose that researchers may use their coauthors h-indexes as a way to infer whether they, themselves, have an adequate h-index in their areas or within a department or university.
+For instance, if you search on Google Scholar for a piece of your email (e.g. dcc.ufmg.br) you can obtain a ranking of your department colleagues according to their citation numbers.

 There is nothing wrong with this.
-It is actually fun to browse others profiles to get a sense of how we are in comparison with other colleagues, especially coauthors.
+It is actually fun to browse others profiles to get a sense of how we are in comparison with other colleagues, especially our coauthors.
 However, this article seeks to show that this kind of comparison may lead to a classical paradox of sociology.
-We show that if an individual compare her h-index with the h-index of co-authors, she might feel below the average.
+We show that if an individual compares her h-index with the h-index of her coauthors, she might feel below the average.

-We name this phenomena as the “The h-index Paradox” and we present empirical and sociological theories to support our arguments.
-We show that the mean h-index of coauthors is usually greater than the h-index of a researcher.
-We further explore the reasons behind the type of paradox.
-Next, we briefly discuss how we measure an author’s h-index from computer science scientific communities.
-Then we provide our empirical results on the measurement of the h-index of researcher’s and their co-authors.
+We name this phenomena as the “The h-index Paradox” and present empirical results and sociological theories to support our arguments.
+We show that the mean h-index of a reseracher’s coauthors is usually greater than her own h-index.
+We further explore the reasons behind this type of paradox.
+Next, first we briefly discuss how we measure the h-index for researchers from distinct computer science scientific communities.
+Then we provide our empirical results on the measurement of the h-index of those researcher’s and their co-authors.

-Estimating authors and their co-authors h-index
+Estimating the h-index of researchers and their co-authors

-In order to measure the h-indexes of authors and compare them with the h-indexes of one’s coauthors we need to be able to (1) identify the coauthors of a large set of researchers; and (2) estimate the h-index of these authors and their co-authors.
+In order to measure the reserachers’ h-indexes and compare them with the h-indexes of their coauthors, we need to be able to (1) identify the coauthors of a large set of researchers and (2) estimate the h-index of these researchers and their coauthors.

 To construct the coauthorship network of computer science researchers of different areas, we gathered data from DBLP, as it offers its entire database in XML format for download.
-We focus on analyzing the index of those who published in the flagship conferences of eight important ACM SIGs (Special Interest Groups).
-Particularly, we chose SIGDOC, SIGCHI, SIGIR, KDD, SIGCOMM, SIGGRAPH, SIGMETRICS, POPL, and SIGMOD.
+We gathered this data for those researchers who published in the flagship conferences of 24 ACM SIGs (Special Interest Groups) [2].
+Here, however, we focus on analyzing the index of eight of them: SIGDOC, SIGCHI, SIGIR, KDD, SIGCOMM, SIGGRAPH, SIGMETRICS, POPL and SIGMOD.

-There are multiple tools that measure the h-index of researchers, out of which Google Citations [6] is today the most prominent one.
+There are multiple tools that measure the h-index of researchers, out of which Google Citations is today the most prominent one.
 However, to have a profile in this system, a researcher needs to sign up and explicitly create her research profile.
-In a preliminary collection of part of the profiles of the DBLP authors, we found that less than 30% of these authors had a profile at Google citations.
+In a preliminary collection of part of the profiles of the DBLP authors, we found that less than 30% of these authors had a profile at Google Citations [2].
 Thus, this strategy would largely reduce our dataset.